monarch-initiative/phenogrid/tests/behave/README.md

 sudo yum -y install python-virtualenv
 ````

-# Run the behave tests
+# Run Tests

-Note: you need to have the desktop installed in order to run the tests in web browser.
+Note: you need to have the desktop and web browser (it uses Firefox by default) installed in order to run the tests.

 Starting from the phenogrid root directory, we create a virtual environment for this behave test: